jmorcos1/jetson_telloProject/README.md

 # jetson_telloProject
     '''
-    This is a fork of jetson_tello
+    This repo contains a fork of jetson_tello and builds upon it 2 goals:
-    2 goals:
     1.) make it work on (my) jetson
     2.) make it do something cool for my project

+    Main reason for Forking:
+    Combining (and patching) 2 repos from @robagar

     See below for environment setup instructions to 'build' and run the project
     '''
 ## Instructions: